CVR-MucosalImmunology/IMComplete-Workflow/README.md

 │            └── 4_pyprofiler_output
 │     └── panel.csv
 ├── ...
-├── Experiment_name_
+├── Experiment_name_n
 ```
 <br>
 <hr> <hr>

 # Set up

-Anaconda is a program needed to run many steps of the workflow, primarily during setup.
+Anaconda is needed to run this workflow.
 Follow the steps below to set up Anaconda and a `conda` environment:

 Install [**Anaconda** ](https://www.anaconda.com/download) and navigate to the relevant command line interface:
 <br>